-Around 1960 Nakashima designed his eponymous Conoid chair.
-The Conoid chair revisits his “New” chair design from 1955 with scooped seat, hickory spindles and curved crest rail (all evocative of Windsor chair design), but with a cantilevered seat and continuous leg and stile, thus supporting the sitter on “two feet".
+Around 1960, Nakashima designed his eponymous Conoid chair.
+The chair revisits his “New” chair design from 1955 with a scooped seat, hickory spindles, and curved crest rail (all evocative of his Windsor chair design), but with a cantilevered seat and continuous leg and stile, which support the sitter on “two feet.”
 The sled feet were devised to provide stability and allow the chair to slide on carpeted surfaces.

-Following, around 1961 Nakashima introduced his first Conoid bench, what Derek Ostergard called in his 1989 Full Circle show "the most dynamic seating ever designed by Nakashima."
-Utilizing large planks of freeform timber for the bench’s seat and an asymmetrically-aligned spindled back to provide for a “built-in” side table surface, the bench achieves a low profile on four tapering conical legs, always oriented perpendicular to the seat.
+Nakashima introduced his first Conoid bench around 1961, which Derek Ostergard called in his 1989 exhibition Full Circle “the most dynamic seating ever designed by Nakashima.”
+Using large planks of freeform timber for the bench’s seat and an asymmetrically aligned spindled back to provide for a “built-in” side table surface, the bench achieves a low profile on four tapering conical legs, always oriented perpendicular to the seat.

-The Conoid coffee table features a conical turned leg (or legs) with a and curved plank support opposite, devised to buttress and showcase a wider, free-form, and often more spectacularly-grained top.
+The Conoid coffee table features a conical turned leg (or legs) with a curved plank support opposite, devised to buttress and showcase a wider, free-form, and often more spectacularly grained top.

 Though George Nakashima passed away in 1990, his New Hope, Pennsylvania studio remains active as ever, overseen by Mira Nakashima, George’s daughter and an eminent furniture maker and architect in her own right.
 In Mira’s own words, “Each tree not only has a different size and shape, but color and character, and each board from each tree has a distinctly different personality.”
 With this careful philosophy at the heart of the studio’s production, Mira continues her father’s legacy to this day and forges a path of her own.